 Does Azure charge for traffic between VNets?

-VNet-to-VNet traffic within the same region is free for both directions when using a VPN gateway connection.
-Cross region VNet-to-VNet egress traffic is charged with the outbound inter-VNet data transfer rates based on the source regions.
-Refer to the VPN Gateway pricing page for details.
-If you are connecting your VNets using VNet Peering, rather than VPN Gateway, see the Virtual Network pricing page.
+VNet-to-VNet traffic within the same region is free for both directions when you use a VPN gateway connection.
+Cross-region VNet-to-VNet egress traffic is charged with the outbound inter-VNet data transfer rates based on the source regions.
+For more information, see VPN Gateway pricing page.
+If you're connecting your VNets by using VNet peering instead of a VPN gateway, see Virtual network pricing.

 Is VNet-to-VNet traffic secure?